Ethiopia's war endangers ancient relics | DW | 10.03.2022

 Many of the items appear to originate in areas designated as UNESCO World Heritage sites.

-There are strong suspicions that a number of Ethiopian antiquities being offered online were looted during the country's ongoing civil war between government forces and Tigray fighters, now in its 15th month.
+There are strong suspicions that numerous Ethiopian antiquities being offered online have been looted during the country's ongoing civil war between government forces and Tigray fighters, now in its 15th month.

 Experts have been warning for more than a year of the plundering of churches, monasteries, mosques and museums in Tigray and neighboring regions in Ethiopia's north.